-What does the perception data tell you? (perception data can describe people's knowledge, attitudes, beliefs, perceptions, competencies; perception data can also answer the question "What do people think they know, believe, or can do?")
+What does the perception data tell you?
+The school improvement planning team identified the inconsistencies in areas (perception data can describe people's of concern that existed prior to thee pandemic that was worth addressing for knowledge, attitudes, beliefs, perceptions, the next three years. competencies; perception data can also answer the question "What do people think they know, believe, or can do?")